mikeruk/HttpWebClientService/README.md

     }

 ```
-Why is it waht it does?
+Why is it what it does?
 By default all POST requests in the WebClient do not apply the retry functionality as defined above.
 BUT you can still make a certain POST request to be executed with Retries!
 The filter will be checking for POST
 request with Header:.header("Idempotency-Key", "user:42") , but you also have to customize that particular request,